sdeva14/sustai21-counter-neural-essay-length/README.md

-# Implementation of Sustai21@EMNLP21 Paper
+# Sustai21@EMNLP21: Countering the Influence of Essay Length in Neural Essay Scoring
 This project contains a python implementation for the Sustai21 paper, whose title is "Countering the Influence of Essay Length in Neural Essay Scoring".

 ## Requirements